mriot/diarium-app/README.md

 ## Calendar

+- Changing month should auto-select 1st of month(?)
+  - Entering edit mode / creating a record should jump to given date
 - Bug: Next / Prev not working?
-  - Sometimes is skips a month
+  - Sometimes it skips a month (october 2021)

 ## Editor